Building an ideal team is one of the most complex but also one of the most rewarding and advantageous responsibility of a leader.

 - Assess each team member conflict capabilities/profiles with MBTI to develop the appropriate approach.

-- Ask their team members directly his they deal with conflicts.
+- Ask their team members directly how they deal with conflicts.

-- be conflict generators, define conflict resolution, ease anxious team members in the face if conflict and find courage to speak truth to power.
+- Define conflict resolution, ease anxious team members in the face of conflict and find courage to speak truth to power.